-Sectional point repair is another type of trenchless lining that many commercial property owners embrace to resolve pipe issues, when it’s applicable.
-These repairs are essentially pipe lining on the small scale; lining intended for isolated pipe damage, as opposed to the entire pipe body.
-During these repairs, trenchless pros will use two small, possibly pre-existing entry points to access your damaged pipe, and insert sectional lining materials into the damaged section of pipe.
+Sectional point repair is another type of trenchless lining that many commercial property owners embrace to resolve pipe issues when it’s applicable.
+These repairs are essentially pipe lining on the small scale, which is lining intended for isolated pipe damage, as opposed to the entire pipe body.
+During these repairs, trenchless pros will use two small, possibly pre-existing entry points to access your damaged pipe and insert sectional lining materials into the damaged section of the pipe.

 Like full-body lining, the curing process takes mere hours, and resulting pipe walls are expected to last many decades before wear.
 Sectional repair is ideal for pipes damaged by:

 - Faulty pipe joints

 - Improper installation

 Pipe bursting is the trenchless pipe replacement solution, which is ideal for commercial lines that are too severely collapsed to be restored.
 If your commercial pipelines have fully collapsed or otherwise failed, and the line runs under surface-level obstructions, pipe bursting will likely be the most affordable solution.

 Using spherical busting heads affixed to new pipelines, trenchless repair workers can fragment and push away failed pipe walls and lay in entire new pipelines in a hassle-free replacement process.
 This can cost a fraction of what dig-and-replace pipe renovation would in many cases, particularly in commercial applications.